 In my submission I take the liberty of partly covering the ground already covered in writing, because it is possible that not all the members of the Commission have yet had the time fully to acquaint themselves with the contents of that document.
-We envisage the Jewish militia as a force on a permanent footing of the strength of 30,000 to 35,000.
+We envisage the Jewish militia as a force permanent footing of the strength of 30,000 to 35,000.
 We envisage the militia as a force intended for the protection of the whole area of the Jewish State, with particular reference to its outlying parts and to its borders.
-Militarily and geographically we regard the area of the Jewish State as falling into four parts: first, Galilee, that being the northern part; second, the region of Haifa, which covers the Western part of Calilee and the northern part of Samaria; third, the main, central part of the coastal picin, with Tel-Aviv as the centre, not exactly a geographical centre but more or less in a central point and extending to the southern points of intersection; and fourth, the Negeb area.

-We envisage the militia as consisting, in the first instance, of four large units, each of which would be responsible for the maintenance of security in one of these four parts.
-The unit which we have in mind is a Jewish Brigado group; that is to say, it is gunit smaller than a Division in numbers, in total size, but I would say it is functionally wider and more comprehensive, although not necessarily in numbers, than an ordinary brigade.
+Militarily and geographically we regard the area of the Jewish State as falling into four parts; first, Galilee, that being the northern part; second, the region of Haifa, which covers the western part of Galilee and the northern part of Samaria; third, the main, central part of the coastal plain, with Tel-Aviv as the centre, not exactly a geographical centre but more or less in a central point and extending to the southern points of intersection; and fourth, the Negeb area.
+We envisage the militia as consisting in the first instance, of four large units, each of which would be responsible for the maintenance of security in one of those four parts.
+The unit which we have in mind is a Jewish Brigade group; that to say, it is a unit smaller than a Division in numbers, in total size, but I would say it is functionally wider and more comprehensive, although not necessarily in numbers, than an ordinary brigade.
 An ordinary brigade consists usually of infantry, with small auxiliary arms, whereas we envisage the brigade group in the sense in which it was used in the British Army during the war.
-We ourselves had such a Brigade Group under British Command in the war. distinctive feature of it is that it is a self-contained unit, able to take the field as an independent, self-contained formation; it has it own artillery; it has its own engineering units; it has its own medi corps.
-The size of such a unit, in numbers, is about 5,500, so th four brigades would come up to approximately 22,000.
-We would add this a fifth brigade as a reserve, a mobile reserve to the whole c which could reinforce any single brigade that may be too heavily en at any given moment, and generally to serve as a reserve unit.
-To t we should have to add certain troops which are directly attached to t headquarters of the whole militia.
+We ourselves had such a Brigade Group under British Command in the war.
+The distinctive feature of it is that it is a self-contained unit, able to tame the field as at independent self-contained formation; it has its own antillery; it has its own engineering units; it has its own medical corps.
+The size of such a unit, in numbers, is about 5,500, so the four brigades would come up to approximately 22,000.
+We would add to this a fifth brigade as a reserve, a mobile reserve to the whole [word missed] which could reinforce any single brigade that may be too heavily [word missed] at any given moment, and generally to serve at a reserve unit.
+To [word missed] we should have to add certain troops which are directly attached to [word missed] headquarters of the whole militia.